Baby Sight At 3 Months—What They Can See | Clear Visual Milestones

 Recognizing Faces and Expressions

-By three months old, babies become social observers who prefer looking at human faces over other patterns or shapes.
+By three months old, babies become social observers who prefer looking at human faces over many other patterns or shapes.
 This preference is linked to the brain’s increasing ability to process complex visual information like facial features.

 The Role of Eye Contact